marijnh/Eloquent-JavaScript/14_dom.md

 {{index "createElement method"}}

-To create ((element)) nodes (type 1), you can use the `document.createElement` method.
+To create ((element)) nodes, you can use the `document.createElement` method.
 This method takes a tag name and returns a new empty node of the given type.

 {{index "Popper, Karl", [DOM, construction], "elt function"}}